Sint vs santa

 Santa Claus

 A made-up character based on Sinterklaas and Father Christmas.
-Santa Claus made his debut in the New World shortly after Dutch colonisation of the Americas.
+Santa Claus made his debut in the New World shortly after the Dutch colonisation of the Americas.
 Coincidence?

 How do they look?